pauldlynch/SOEStatus/README.md

 An iPhone/iPad app to check the status of SOE game servers.

-This release for the iPhone tidies up some old code, and shouldn't have any obvious changes.
-On the iPad, however, I was bored with the oversized iPhone UI.
-This release moves the status information to a popover window, and fills the background with an animated, "Ken Burns" style, game appropriate, rotating set of images selected from Flickr.
-Enjoy them while waiting for servers up!

 If you find any problems, please use the Feedback menu to report them to me directly.
 Or fix them yourself - the code is, as ever, available for you on github at https://github.com/pauldlynch/SOEStatus.